THROWBACK THURSDAY! THERE IS NOTHING NEW UNDER THE SUN PART 3

-- Archer’s Draw– This movement exactly replicated the motion of drawing a bow, and thus is great for building the shoulders, traps, lats, and biceps on the pulling arm and the tricep and shoulder on the extended arm.
+- Archer’s Draw– This movement exactly replicated the motion of drawing a bow, and thus is great for building the shoulders, traps, lats, and biceps on the pulling arm and the triceps and shoulder on the extended arm.

-- Lateral Raise– This should be pretty self-explanatory.
+- Lateral Raise– This should be self-explanatory.
 If you can’t figure out how to do a lateral raise with a band, you might want to consider suicide as your best option.

 - Bicep Curl– Holding one end of the band underfoot, bust out some curls for the girls.